fedehub/ExperimentalRoboticsAssignment2/README.md

 6. check_consistent_hypo
 7. query_hypo

 here below it is possible to see the conntent of the soultion found.
-If you wamt to take a look at the file itself, just [click here][117]
+If you want to take a look at the file itself, just [click here][117]

 ``` Plain txt
 ; States evaluated: 54